Atimca/Reactive-programming-Article/README.md

 According to wikipedia:
 Reactive programming is a programming paradigm oriented around data flows and the propagation of change.
 This means that it should be possible to express static or dynamic data flows with ease in the programming languages used, and that the underlying execution model will automatically propagate changes through the data flow.

-In computing, reactive programming is a declarative programming paradigm concerned with data streams and the propagation of change.
-With this paradigm it is possible to express static (e.g., arrays) or dynamic (e.g., event emitters) data streams with ease, and also communicate that an inferred dependency within the associated execution model exists, which facilitates the automatic propagation of the changed data flow.[citation needed]

 RX = OBSERVABLE + OBSERVER + SCHEDULERS
 We are going to discuss these points in detail one by one.